BUDDHIST SOCIETY OF PITTSBURGH

 Brief Description: We are a non-sectarian Buddhist sangha and the W PA branch community of Flower Dance Temple, NY.
 Flower Dance Temple arose from our small meditation group initiated by Venerable Ani Drubgyudma in 2000 in Butler Township, PA.

-Sangha: Zen Group of Pittsburgh
+Sangha: Zen Group of Pittsburgh - Kwan Um School

 Teacher: Matt Keeler, JDPSN